Fast Fiber Orientation Estimation in Diffusion MRI from kq-Space Sampling and Anatomical Priors: Materials and Methods

-The various terms defining the operator $\mathcal{A}_{q,c}$ are described as follows. $\Phi_q\in \mathbb{R}^{1\times (n+2)}$ is the $q^{th}$ row of the dictionary $\Phi$ that spans the response of a single fiber oriented along $n$ different directions, to which 2 isotropic compartments are added, to represent the gray matter and the CSF.
-In order to implicitly force the FOD coefficients of each voxel to sum up to one, the Fourier coefficients of the $\textbf{s}_0$ image are intentionally introduced as first row of $\hat{Y}$.
-Here again, the $\textbf{s}_0$ image is assumed to be obtained from a separate acquisition and is used here as prior information.
+The various terms defining $\mathcal{A}_{q,c}$ are described as follows. $\Phi_q\in \mathbb{R}^{1\times (n+2)}$ is the $q${th} row of the dictionary $\Phi$ that spans the response of a single fiber oriented along $n$ different directions, to which two isotropic compartments are added, to represent the gray matter and the CSF.
+In order to implicitly force the FOD coefficients of each voxel to sum up to one, the Fourier coefficients of the $\textbf{s}_0$ volume are intentionally introduced in the first row of $\hat{Y}$.
+Here again, the $\textbf{s}_0$ volume is assumed to be obtained from a separate acquisition and is used as prior information.

 Measurements cannot be normalized as the diffusion volumes themselves are not accessible but only an incomplete k-space counterpart.
-Thus, a matrix $S_0\in \mathbb{R}^{N\times N}$, whose elements along the diagonal correspond to the $\textbf{s}_0$ image intensities, is explicitly introduced in the full measurement operator.
-The acquisition of the diffusion signal from multiple channels is taken into account through the diagonal matrix $U^{(c)}\in \mathbb{C}^{N\times N}$ which contains the sensitivity map of the corresponding channel $c$.
-Moreover, motion and magnetic field inhomogeneities generate phase distortions that are accounted in the diagonal matrix $H^{(q,c)}\in \mathbb{C}^{N\times N}$.
-The multi-channel sensitivities are assumed to be estimated by using the sum of squares method \cite{Roemer1990} on the $s_0$ image, while the phase distortion is recovered from the low resolution diffusion images, available if the k-space is fully sampled in the central region.
-Finally, $F \in \mathbb{C}^{N \times N}$ represents the 2D Fourier matrix and $M^{(q)}\in \mathbb{R}^{N \times K_q}$ is a different realization of a binary mask that under-samples each slice of the acquired volume in a different way.
-It is important to notice that different realizations of $M^{(q)}$ are considered for each applied diffusion gradient.
-In addition, $M^{(1)}$ is chosen to be the identity matrix of $\mathbb{R}^N$ since $\hat{Y}_{1,c}$, which stores the Fourier coefficients of the $\textbf{s}_0$ image, needs to be always fully acquired for normalization and calibration purposes.
-As a result, $\hat{Y}_{q,c}$ corresponds to the under-sampled k-space of the diffusion image acquired with gradient $q$ and by the receiver coil $c$.
+Thus, a matrix $S_0\in \mathbb{R}^{N\times N}$, whose diagonal elements correspond to the $\textbf{s}_0$ volume coefficients, is explicitly introduced in the full measurement operator.
+The acquisition of the diffusion signal from multiple channels is taken into account through the diagonal matrix $U^{(c)}\in \mathbb{C}^{N\times N}$, which contains the sensitivity map of the corresponding receiver coil $c$.
+Moreover, motion and magnetic field inhomogeneities generate phase distortions that are taken into account in the diagonal matrix $H^{(q,c)}\in \mathbb{C}^{N\times N}$.

+We refer to Sections~\ref{ssec:coil} and \ref{ssec:phase} for the description of the procedures used to estimate the coil sensitivity and the phase contamination, respectively.
+Finally, $F \in \mathbb{C}^{N \times N}$ represents the 3D Fourier matrix and $M^{(q)}\in \mathbb{R}^{N \times K_q}$ is a realization of a binary mask that under-samples each slice of the acquired volume.
+It is important to notice that different realizations of $M^{(q)}$ may be considered for each applied diffusion gradient.
+In addition, $M^{(1)}$ is chosen to be the identity matrix of $\mathbb{R}^N$, to fully acquire the Fourier coefficients of the $\textbf{s}_0$ signal (stored in $Y_{1,c}$) for normalization, segmentation and calibration purposes.

-\subsection{Tissue segmentation constraints}
+\subsubsection{Tissue Segmentation Constraints}